ThomasOli/Flash-Chat-IOS-13/README.md

 ## Description:

-Flash-Chat-IOS-13 is a cutting-edge iOS messaging application crafted in Swift, designed to redefine the way users connect and communicate.
+Flash-Chat-IOS-13 is a iOS messaging application crafted in Swift, designed to redefine the way users connect and communicate.
 Seamlessly integrated with Firebase, this app leverages Firebase Cloud Firestore for cloud-based NoSQL data storage and Firebase Authentication to ensure secure and reliable user registration and login.

 ## Key Features: